anushajp/real-time-calculator/README.md

 python /path/to/code/base/server.py
 ```

-Please see the site active at localserver:8000 and see real-time updates happening across tabs/ brwosers.
+Please see the site active at localserver:8000 and see real-time updates happening across tabs/ browsers.